Anas M.R. AlSobeh (AlSubh), Ph.D

 Experience as a .NET developer and Java Eclipse developed a real-world web application, and familiar with the Software Life Cycle Development and design patterns.

-Like research that explores how a combination of software system architectures, automated software tools, and empirically derived programming guidelines can assist the programmer in developing and optimizing with the focus on Object-Oriented Programming, Aspect-Oriented Programming, Design Patterns, Software quality, information quality, and data analytics over large-scale distributed information systems like the Web, and Social Media.
+Like research that explores how a combination of software system architectures, automated software tools, and empirically derived programming guidelines can assist the programmer in developing and optimizing with the focus on Object-Oriented Programming, Aspect-Oriented Programming, Design Patterns, Software quality, information quality, cybersecurity analysis and data analytics over large-scale distributed information systems like the Web, and Social Media.

 Like movies, nature, swimming, traveling and volunteering work